Factsheet: Futile or Non-Beneficial Treatment

 Disputes about futile treatment

-Different views about when treatment is futile can sometimes lead to disputes.
-Find out more about how to resolve disputes in this kind of situation in your State or Territory at End of Life Law in Australia.
+Different views about when treatment is futile or non-beneficial can sometimes lead to disputes.
+Find out more about how to resolve disputes in this kind of situation by reading the ELDAC Legal Toolkit factsheet Managing Disputes about Medical Treatment Decision-Making.

-- Health professionals generally decide whether particular treatment for a person is futile.
-Sometimes courts or tribunals decide these matters but they generally support medical assessments.
+- Health professionals generally decide whether particular treatment for a person is futile or non-beneficial.
+When courts or tribunals are asked to review these matters, they have nearly always agreed with clinical assessments of futility.

-- It is generally lawful to withhold or withdraw treatment that is futile.
+- It is generally lawful to withhold or withdraw treatment that is futile or non-beneficial.

-- A health professional has no duty to provide treatment that is demanded if it is futile, nor to obtain consent to withhold or withdraw futile treatment.
+- A health professional has no duty to provide treatment that is demanded if it is futile or non-beneficial, nor to obtain consent to withhold or withdraw it.
 However, the law in Queensland is different.
+There, if the person lacks decision-making capacity, a substitute decision-maker’s consent is required to withhold or withdraw futile or non-beneficial treatment.